 - Abortion, stillbirth

 Puppies that die suddenly should be examined to determine the cause.

 - Tissue biopsy: (in stillborn puppies or puppies that die suddenly) there will be wounds in the kidney and liver

 - Reproductiveorgananalysis(in adults): there will be wounds on the organs

-Lesions and sudden death show herpesvirus, as opposed to other disease with similar signs, like parvovirus or coronavirus.
+Lesions and sudden death show herpesvirus instead of other diseases with similar signs, like parvovirus or coronavirus.

 Most puppies die suddenly, too late for medical help.

-In cases where you are able to get your puppy to the hospital, the doctor will give the following treatment until the virus has run its course:
+In cases where you can get your puppy to the hospital, the doctor will give the following treatment until the virus has run its course: